 PARISH PASTORAL COUNCIL

 The Parish Pastoral Council (PPC) serves as the chief advisory body, working closely with the pastor, the parish staff and the Parish Finance Council, in order to articulate the concerns and identify the unique vision of this parish.
 The PPC meets ten times per year from September through June.
 Adult members of the council are nominated from the parish community and are appointed each spring for a term of three years.
 A youth member is chosen annually.
 Council meetings are public and all parishioners are welcome to attend them.
-Contact Bob Lewis or Gail Murphy (current co-chairs) if you are interested in joining!
+Contact our Parish Office if you are interested in joining!